lhbikos/ReC_Psychometrics/docs/04-Validity.md

 In the next [chapter](#rxx), you will learn that **internal consistency** is generally considered to be an index of reliability.
 In the context of criterion-related validity, a goal is to ensure that the criterion is the total score on the test itself.
 To that end, some of the following could also support this aspect of validity:

 * Comparing high and low scorers.
-Items that fail to show a significantly greater proportion of “passes” in the upper than the lower group are considered invalid, and are modified or eliminated.
+Items that fail to show a significantly greater proportion of “passes” in the upper than the lower group are considered invalid and are modified or eliminated.
 * Computing a biserial correlation between the item and total score.
 * Correlating the subtest score with the total score.
 Any subtest whose correlation with the total score is too low is eliminated.